LiquidRazor/ListDisplay/docs/api/list-display.sortdescriptor.md

 ## SortDescriptor interface

 Describes the active sort configuration for the list.
+Specifies which field to sort by and in which direction.

 **Signature:**